 Cy V. Adler

-So in 2020 for my first walk, I started my walk around the Island of Manhattan at the Circle Line Boat Pier where I celebrated last year’s birthday.
+So, in 2020 for my first walk, I started my walk around the Island of Manhattan at the Circle Line Boat Pier where I celebrated last year’s birthday.
 In 2022, this is where I started again.
 It made it easier for when I needed to get back to Port Authority.

 The Circle Line is where I spent 2019’s birthday touring Manhattan by rivers

 I took the 6:35am bus into New York to start early.
 During the week, the first bus comes at 5:30am and I would have liked to get more of head start but I wanted to do the walk on Father’s Day so into the City I went that morning.
 I got to the Pier by 7:07am and started the walk around the island.
 It was the same in 2022.